drazoxXD/fivem-radio/README.md

 (No offense to the original creator; the idea was good and it was working, but Resource Monitor is not reasonable!)
 ## Features

-* Radio wheel Default GTA cant change the original names (No, i will not make this)
+* Radio wheel Default GTA can change the original names (No, i will not make this)
 * Audio file
 * Audio stream
 * Easy configuration